Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Global analysis of reactively-coupled Mott memristors: 2D relaxation oscillator

-Figure \ref{Fig28_VO2PA_PhasePortrait} (d)--(f) (right column) show the case for $R_\text{s}=3.4$~k$\Omega$.
+Figure \ref{Fig29_VO2PA_PhasePortrait} (d)--(f) (right column) show the case for $R_\text{s}=3.4$~k$\Omega$.
 Such a small increase in $R_\text{s}$ (by 200~$\Omega$) results in a tiny shift in the location of $Q$ to $(x_Q,v_Q)=(0.3040,0.1256)$.
 The linear tr-det analysis predicts that $Q$ switches its stability and becomes an unstable spiral source.
-The orbit initially resembles the case of figure \ref{Fig28_VO2PA_PhasePortrait} (a), but it does not finish even one loop around $Q$ before morphing into a periodic orbit that rotates clockwise about $Q$ with a distorted rectangular shape.
+The orbit initially resembles the case of figure \ref{Fig29_VO2PA_PhasePortrait} (a), but it does not finish even one loop around $Q$ before morphing into a periodic orbit that rotates clockwise about $Q$ with a distorted rectangular shape.
 The corresponding time series $x(t)$ and $v(t)$ shown in the bottom rows exhibit periodic oscillations --- a pulse train $\tilde{x}(t+T_\text{lc})=\tilde{x}(t)$ and a sawtooth wave $\tilde{v}(t+T_\text{lc})=\tilde{v}(t)$, both launched after a very short transient period.
 Here $T_\text{lc}$ is the period of the limit cycle.
 Appearance of a stable limit cycle around a fixed point as it switches from a stable sink to unstable source is the hallmark of a supercritical Hopf bifurcation.
+We added several colored diamonds to represent solutions $x(t)$ and $v(t)$ equally spaced in time from 25.5~ns to 28~ns at 0.5~ns interval.
+Their locations on the closed trajectory of limit cycle are clearly unevenly spaced, revealing the alternative slow-fast motion along it as a hallmark for relaxation oscillations.